tylert/packer-build/README.rst

 What dependencies does this have?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These templates are tested semi-regularly on Linux (Debian and Ubuntu) hosts
+These templates are tested semi-regularly on Linux (Debian) hosts using recent
-using recent versions of Packer and Vagrant.
-All testing is currently done on
+versions of Packer and Vagrant.
+All testing is currently done on systems that
-systems that have amd64/x86_64-family processors.
+have amd64/x86_64-family processors.

 The QEMU and VirtualBox versions used for Linux testing are normally the
 "stock" ones provided by the official Debian repositories.

 * REQUIRED:  Packer_ (Packer_download_)

-  - 0.10.1 on Debian Jessie 8.x (with VirtualBox and QEMU)
+  - 0.10.2 on Debian Jessie 8.x (with VirtualBox and QEMU)
   - 0.10.1 on Mac OS El Capitan 10.11.x (with VirtualBox)

 .. _Packer: https://packer.io